ruslanmv/ruslanmv.github.io/_posts/2022-04-11-The-best-binary-Machine-Learning-Model.md

 An interesting point of SVM that you can use Non-Linear SVM that can be used to separate the classses by using a kernel, and with a Decision surface we can obtain this separation of the 2 classes.

 ![img](../assets/images/posts/2022-04-11-The-best-binary-Machine-Learning-Model/1403824.png)

+### When use this model?

+We can use SVM **when a number of features are high compared to a number of data points in the dataset**.
+By using the correct kernel and setting an optimum set of parameters.
+It is effective in high dimensional spaces.
+Still effective in cases where number of dimensions is greater than the number of samples.
+Uses a subset of training points in the decision function (called support vectors), so it is also memory efficient.

 ### 3. Naive Bayes